Jaryaldikshant/Azure-Resume/backend/README.md

 - Now select the api folder and create all  the files in api

-- now go to the GetResume.cs file in the terminal and use <func host start> command it will run the azure function (this HTTP triggered function executed successfully)
+- now go to the GetResume.cs file in the terminal and use <func start> command it will run the azure function (this HTTP triggered function executed successfully)

 ## Test Locally
 - We'll test our function locally and make sure we can view our counter data in the browser and in our website locally.